Why Research Funding Feels More Uncertain Than Ever

 academic support

-Author: NCFDD Academic life is often portrayed as collaborative, intellectual, and community driven.
+Author: NCFDD Academic loneliness is more common than many faculty are willing to admit.
+Academic life is often portrayed as collaborative, intellectual, and community driven.
 In reality, many faculty describe it as isolating from the earliest stages of graduate school through the years leading to tenure.
-The pressure to perform, the expectation to manage everything independently, and the lack of built-in peer support can make even the … Read more
+The pressure to perform, the expectation to manage everything … Read more

 Workshop Recap: An Agile End-of-Year Reflection